-- Community banks are vital to the financial success of rural America and finance a majority of commercial bank lending to rural areas.
+- Community banks are vital to the financial success of rural America and finance a majority of commercial bank lending in rural areas.
 ICBA is pleased that the new farm bill (the Agricultural Act of 2014) will maintain robust funding levels for agricultural and rural-oriented programs.
 These programs support the activities of community banks and their farm, ranch and rural customers.

 - ICBA urges Congress to remove volume caps on guaranteed farm loans and rural development (Business & Industry) loans.

-- Placing concentration limits on community bank portfolios of agricultural loans, as some banking regulators have proposed, would needlessly curtail lending relationships with many agricultural customers whose loans represent extremely solid credits.
+- Placing concentration limits on community bank portfolios of agricultural loans, as some banking regulators have proposed, would needlessly curtail lending relationships with many agricultural customers whose loans represent solid credits.

 - Programs designed to spur rural America's economic growth should be user-friendly for community banks and their customers.

-- Farmer Mac should remain focused on its original mission of being a secondary market for agricultural loans.
+- Farmer Mac should remain focused on its original mission as a secondary market for agricultural loans.

 Thousands of community banks are located in rural areas.
 Approximately 2,500 community banks are classified as "agricultural" banks and more than 3,000 community banks have agriculture-related portfolios of at least $5 million.
 Community banks provide over one-half of all commercial bank agricultural financing.
 Community banks also often use loan guarantee programs to benefit their customers and manage risks.
 Continuation of these programs is vital for rural America.